hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### Objective

-Support the non-Conv operations in the current Neural-AI operator matrix.
+Support only the non-Conv patterns exercised by the selected full-size YOLO and MobileNet graphs.
+The operator matrix is a primitive inventory, not a mandate to implement generic frontend semantics.

 Current progress: Add uses a three-way lowering policy.
 The 64-byte v2 `AFU_BINARY` `ADD_I8` command is selected when the normalized Add is a raw